How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season

 — Summer

-With tournaments in Boston, Chicago, Dallas, Denver, Utah, Idaho, and California, travel costs add up fast.
+Tournaments in Boston, Chicago, Dallas, Denver, Utah, Idaho, California.
+Travel costs add up.
 Families save by sending one parent instead of two.

 "We have sponsors now with my son's team the last couple of years.
 So we use that as a platform to be able to sell sponsorships for the team, that we'll advertise them on the live streams of the games."